parus-cristatus/tolokapizza/README.md

 - GET all assignments from pool and save them to json file (with length parameter)
 - POST general tasks to a production pool (with aiohttp)
 - GET assignments without the ones from banned/suspended performers
+- Transfer a project with pools (both regular and trainings) to another account (prod to prod)

 tolokakit/ folder - with the help of Toloka Kit lib